Dota Pro Circuit

-The Dota Pro Circuit (DPC) is the official tournament format system of Dota 2, a competitive five-on-five video game.
-The DPC is organized by the game's developer, Valve, and consists of seasonal "Major" tournaments and Regional Leagues from North America, South America, Southeast Asia, China, Eastern Europe, and Western Europe.
-Points are earned by the top six teams playing in the upper division of a Regional League as well as finishing in the top eight of a Major.
-The top 12 teams with the most points at the season's conclusion earn invites to The International, the premier tournament for Dota 2.
+The Dota Pro Circuit (DPC) was the professional league used in Dota 2, a competitive five-on-five video game.
+Active between 2017 and 2023, the DPC was organized by the game's developer, Valve and consisted of seasonal "Major" tournaments and Regional Leagues from North America, South America, Southeast Asia, China, Eastern Europe, and Western Europe.
+Points were earned by the top six teams playing in the upper division of a Regional League as well as those finishing in the top eight of a Major.
+The top 12 teams with the most points at the season's conclusion earned invites to The International, the premier tournament for Dota 2.
 The DPC was introduced in 2017 as a replacement for the Dota Major Championship series (2015–2016), which was criticized due to Valve's non-transparent process for sending out International invites.
+The DPC ended following the 2023 season.